-I am a postdoc researcher at the Columbia University Medical Center (CUMC) in Biomedical Informatics working with Professor Lena Mamykina.
-My research focuses on delivering health and wellness content through persuasive, personalized, and playful human-centered interfaces.
+I am an associate professor of Computer Science at the Fashion Institute of Technology in the Math and Science department.
+My research focuses on delivering fashion, health, and wellness content through persuasive, personalized, and playful human-centered interfaces.

 Monster Appetite: Effects of Subversive Framing on Nutritional Choices in a Digital Game Environment -